Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 2. Check Attachments Size

-You probably are not aware that Gmail only allows 256MBs for attachments.
-If you send an email with a larger attachment, it will hang in the Outbox because the size is too big.
+You probably are not aware that Gmail only allows 256 MB for attachments.
+If you send an email with a larger attachment, it will hang in the Outbox because it is too large.

-This doesn’t mean that you cannot send larger files, you will just need to use an alternate method to accomplish this.
+This doesn’t mean you cannot send larger files, you will just need to use an alternate method to accomplish this.

 3. Clear Gmail Cache